Tomiwa-Ot/SM-A217F_forensics/README.md

 # SM-A217F AT Commands
 Enable 3GPP in developer options

-> However, it was discovered that an attacker can still access the modem by switching to a secondary USB configuration even when both USB tethering and USB debugging (i.e., ADB) are disabled and when the device is locked.
-Samsung devices expose MTP and other USB configurations (regardless of whether USB debugging is enabled or disabled), one of which is the CDC ACM modem for AT commands.
-Thus, the attacker has to switch the device USB configuration to the CDC ACM modem using [usbswitcher](usbswitcher/).
+> However, it was discovered that an attacker can still access the modem by switching to a secondary USB configuration even when both USB tethering and USB debugging (i.e. ADB) are disabled and when the device is locked.
+Samsung devices exposes MTP as USB configuration 1 and CDC ACM modem (for AT commands) as USB Configuration 2 (regardless of whether USB debugging is enabled or disabled).
+Thus, the attacker has to switch the device USB configuration to the CDC ACM modem (i.e. USB configuration 2) using [usbswitcher](usbswitcher/).
 ```console
 user@vm:~$ lsusb -v
 ...